oerkel47/OctoPrint-MQTT-for-PSUcontrol/README.md

 - Supports adding the switch to existing device, for example [HomeAssistant discovery](https://github.com/cmroche/OctoPrint-HomeAssistant) plugin.

 ## What it does not
 - This plugin is not meant to control any other switch except the one already configured in PSU Control.
+- For above mentioned scenario check out my other plugin https://github.com/oerkel47/OctoPrint-PSUControl-MQTT

 ## What you need
  - MQTT plugin for OctoPrint: **Be sure to use the newest version >= 0.8.10**